 U.S. Circuit Judge Eric D. Miller, a Donald Trump appointee, questioned if it was it a final agency action each time the conditions of the permit were implemented.

-Miller, along with U.S. Circuit judges Marsha S. Berzon, a Bill Clinton appointee and Lawrence VanDyke, a Trump appointee, circled around hypotheticals on what makes a government’s actions final.
+Miller, along with U.S. Circuit Judges Marsha S. Berzon, a Bill Clinton appointee and Lawrence VanDyke, a Trump appointee, circled around hypotheticals on what makes a government’s actions final.

 Robert Stockman, arguing for the Air Force and the Department of Defense, said that the Guam organization could not challenge the “nebulous” point of decision that led to the submission of the application.

-“The thing that they are trying to challenge is not the thing that leads to consequences,” Stockman said, later adding: “Every time the government thinks something does not make that a final action."
+“The thing that that they are trying to challenge is not the thing that leads to consequences,” Stockman said, later adding: “Every time the government thinks something does not make that a final action."